swiss-ai-center/core-engine/docs/reference/webapp.md

 # Webapp

-This service allows to visualize services and pipelines from the [Engine](./engine.md).
+This service allows to visualize services and pipelines from the [Core Engine](./core-engine.md).
 This service was built and tested with React.

 It is built using React and TypeScript.

 ## Environment variables

-All environment variables are described in the [`.env`](https://github.com/csia-pme/csia-pme/blob/main/webapp/.env) file.
+All environment variables are described in the [`.env`](https://github.com/swiss-ai-center/core-engine/blob/main/webapp/.env) file.

-The environment variables can be overwritten during the CI/CD pipeline described in the [`webapp.yml`](https://github.com/csia-pme/csia-pme/blob/main/.github/workflows/webapp.yml) GitHub workflow file.
+The environment variables can be overwritten during the CI/CD pipeline described in the [`webapp.yml`](https://github.com/swiss-ai-center/core-engine/blob/main/.github/workflows/webapp.yml) GitHub workflow file.

 ## Start the service locally with Node